Phil Leeds: Early life

-Leeds was born on April 6, 1916, in New York City, the son of a post office clerk.
+Leeds was born into a New York City Jewish family on April 6, 1916.
+His father was a post office clerk.
 Raised in the Bronx, he was a peanut vendor for some time near Yankee Stadium and Manhattan's Polo Grounds.
 After serving in the US Army in World War II, he started his entertainment career.

 Career

-He began his career as a standup comedian and then went on to appear in several films and sitcoms, including Rosemary's Baby, Beaches, All in the Family, Three's Company, Night Court, Wings, Ally McBeal, Everybody Loves Raymond, The Larry Sanders Show in three episodes as Hank Kingsley's agent, Barney Miller in seven episodes including in one as a man who propositions Detective Fish, Car 54, Where Are You?, The Patty Duke Show, The Monkees, The Odd Couple, Happy Days, Friends, Roseanne as Leon's co-worker and lover, Mad About You, The Dick Van Dyke Show, as Buddy Sorrell's pool shark brother, The Golden Girls, and Double Rush.
+He began his career as a standup comedian and then went on to appear in several films and sitcoms, including Rosemary's Baby; Beaches; All in the Family; Three's Company; Night Court; Wings; Ally McBeal; Everybody Loves Raymond; The Larry Sanders Show, in three episodes as Hank Kingsley's agent; Barney Miller in seven episodes, including in one as a man who propositions Detective Fish; Car 54, Where Are You?; The Patty Duke Show; The Monkees; The Odd Couple; Happy Days; Friends; Roseanne, as Leon's co-worker and lover; Mad About You; The Dick Van Dyke Show, as Buddy Sorrell's pool shark brother; The Golden Girls; and Double Rush.
 Other roles include appearing as a friendly spirit in the 1990 film Ghost, the episode "When I'm 64" of the TV series ALF as Jack, one of the residents of a retirement home.

 At age 80, he appeared on the 1996 Halloween episode of Roseanne, "Satan, Darling", in which Roseanne finds herself drawn into a parody version of Rosemary's Baby (Leeds had played Dr. Shand in the original 1968 film).
 His final role was a brief scene in Lost & Found (1999).